Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Results

-In Fig.~\ref{fig:RL-RT-potentials} we study the effect of using different potentials to describe the final-state nucleon.
-To address the effect of the final distortion of the nucleon and of the spurious contributions arising from non-orthogonality~\cite{Gonzalez-Jimenez19}, we show results with the so-called relativistic plane wave impulse approximation (RPWIA) model, in which the final nucleon is described by a relativistic plane wave.
-As expected and it is well known, RPWIA calculations overestimates the data.
-This may be attributed to the lack of orthogonality of the initial and final state, given rise to spurious contribution to the responses, and of to the distortion of the final nucleon that is not being included in RPWIA.
-The effect of these two ingredients (which are present in the ED-RMF approach) is to shift the peak to the right position, according to the data, to reduce the total strength and to redistribute it from the peak to the tails.
-Further we compare the ED-RMF results with those from (the real part of) the energy-dependent A-independent carbon relativistic optical potential EDAI-C~\cite{Cooper93}.
-This phenomenological potential was extracted by fitting elastic proton-carbon scattering data in the range $30<T_p<1040$ MeV, $T_p$ being the proton kinetic energy.
+Further, we compare ED-RMF results with those obtained treating the distortion of the final nucleon with the real part of the phenomenological energy-dependent A-independent carbon relativistic optical potential EDAI-C~\cite{Cooper93}.
+This potential was extracted by fitting elastic proton-carbon scattering data in the range $30<T_p<1040$ MeV, $T_p$ being the proton kinetic energy.
 The two approaches (ED-RMF and EDAI-C) provide very similar results for large enough values of the momentum transfer, $q>300$ MeV$/c$~\cite{Gonzalez-Jimenez20}.
-However, the EDAI-C, unlike the ED-RMF, does not preserve exact orthogonality between the initial and final states; hence, when the momentum of the final nucleon is comparable to the momentum of the bound nucleon (i.e., approximately $p<300$ MeV$/c$), the overlap between the two states is significant, and as a consequence the spurious non-orthogonality contributions become an issue for EDAI-C as well as for RPWIA.
-This is confirmed by our results, in which one observes that even though EDAI-C and ED-RMF are very similar both in shape and magnitude, the agreement with the data is slightly better for ED-RMF, specially, at lower energies.
+However, the EDAI-C, unlike the ED-RMF, does not preserve exact orthogonality between the initial and final states; hence, when the momentum of the final nucleon is comparable to the momentum of the bound nucleon (i.e., approximately up to $p_N<300$ MeV$/c$), the spurious non-orthogonality contributions become an issue for EDAI-C as well as for RPWIA.
+This is confirmed by our results, in which one observes that even though EDAI-C and ED-RMF are similar both in shape and magnitude, the agreement with the data is slightly better for ED-RMF, specially, at the low energy tails.
+Taking this into account, the remaining results from this work have been computed with the ED-RMF potential.